alberand/Blog/content/hc-05_connect_to_linux.md

 <span class="note-sign">Note:</span> There should be - <br><code>Active: active (running)</code>
 </p>

-Now, if you installed your driver reset your PC/laptop.
-It should not be reboot but power reset (power off -> power on) because during reboot your drivers could still stay unloaded (you know just in case).
+Now, after you install the driver reset your PC/laptop.
+It really has to be power reset (power off -> power on) because during reboot your drivers could still stay unloaded (you know just in case).
 After boot check output of `dmesg` it should be something similar to this: